jsie7/ssm-benchmark/README.md

 ## Repository Structure
 Directories and files that ship with GitHub repo:
 ```
+accelerated-scan-0.1.2/ Snapshot of accelerated-scan release 0.1.2, with downgraded torch requirement.
 configs/                YAML configuration files for each experiment.
 dataloaders/            Code mainly derived from S5 processing each LRA dataset.
 mamba-1.1.4/            Snapshot of mamba-ssm release 1.1.4.
 If installed in development mode, change the model in here.